GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/customize-install/index.md

 window.addEventListener('appinstalled', () => {
   // Hide the app-provided install promotion hideInstallPromotion();
-  // Clear the deferredPrompt so it can be gc'ed deferredPrompt = null;
+  // Clear the deferredPrompt so it can be garbage collected deferredPrompt = null;
   // Optionally, send analytics event to indicate successful install console.log('PWA was installed');